---

 type: guide

-summary: Set up a new Geistdocs project, configure environment variables, and create your first documentation page.
+summary: Create a Geistdocs project, run it locally, and edit your first documentation page.

 related: